jmuthazh/number-to-roman/README.md

 # Spring Boot - Number to Roman Conversion with Monitoring and Logging

 This project demonstrates a Spring Boot application that converts numbers to Roman numerals.
+It supports Query and range API (1-3999).
 It includes monitoring and logging integrations using Grafana, Prometheus, and the ELK (Elasticsearch, Logstash, Kibana) stack.

 ## **Developer**